 To share a whole base, open up the base share dialog by clicking the Share button in the upper right-hand corner of the screen.

 Once in the base share dialog, click on the option labeled "Create a shared link to the whole base" under the Shared base link header.
 This will bring up a dropdown menu with the option to create a Private read-only link.

 Clicking the Private read-only link option will generate a share link for the base.
 You can now send this share link to others, preview it yourself, or embed it into a website.

 When someone opens your share link, they’ll see something like this:

 The page for this share link is not publicly accessible through search engines.
 This link will also be "live," in the sense that anyone opening the link will see all your recent changes to the base.

-If you checked the "Allow viewers to copy the data in this base" box, there will be a "Copy base" button visible that will allow anyone viewing your link to create copies of your base for themselves; if you left the box unchecked, there will not be a "Copy base" button and certain other sharing functions will be limited.
+If you toggled the Allow viewers to copy the data in this base option, there will be a Copy base button visible that will allow anyone viewing your link to create copies of your base for themselves; if you left the box unchecked, there will not be a Copy base button and certain other sharing functions will be limited.
 For more on sharing permissions, please see the Data copying permissions section of this article.

 When you share a view, you will be given a share link to a read-only page showing only the records in the given view.
 You can then send this share link to anyone, or even embed this view on your own site.

 The first step is to create a view for sharing.
 Then, click the share link button in the view bar.
 This will bring up an option to create a shareable grid, calendar, gallery, or kanban view link.

 Creating a view link will generate a URL which you can copy and paste.
 Only people with the share link will be able to access this table view.